hariskhawja/savitar-ai/README.md

 yarn dev
 ```

-# Cotax.AI Assignment Review
+# Savitar AI Assignment Review

 ## Project Description
 This project is a frontend web application built using the **Next.js** framework and **TypeScript** for programming.
 It leverages **Next.js** to set up a route to interact with the **OpenAI GPT-4o** model **API**, allowing users to engage with advanced language processing capabilities.
 To streamline communication between the frontend and OpenAI, the **Vercel AI SDK** is used as middleware, providing a seamless integration of the language model into the application.
-The design of the application draws inspiration from the cotax.ai website, aiming for a clean, user-friendly interface that enhances the overall experience.

 ## Functionalities Implemented
 - **Real-time conversations** enabled between users and OpenAI's GPT-4o using the **Vercel AI SDK** `useChat` hook, ensuring seamless interactions.